hitachinsk/hitachinsk.github.io/_pages/cv.md

 Services
 ======
-Reviewer of CVPR, ECCV, TCSVT and the Journal of University of Science and Technology of China (JUST).
+Reviewer of CVPR, ECCV, TIP, TMI, TCSVT and the Journal of University of Science and Technology of China (JUST).

 Publications
 ======